 Today I would like to talk about a topic that is gaining more and more importance and in my opinion is going to be the future of employment.
-So who are digital nomads and what stands behind this fancy term?
+So who are the digital nomads and what stands behind this fancy term?
 I imagine that most of the readers are capable of answering this question and know exactly what it means to be a digital nomad, however for those who have doubts, let me explain.
-In short, a digital nomad is a person that only requires telecommunications to work and thus is capable of working from literally anywhere in the world, which in turn facilitates the possibility to travel and lead a “nomadic” lifestyle, hence the name.
+In short, a digital nomad is a person who only requires telecommunications to work and thus is capable to work from literally anywhere in the world, which in turn facilitates the possibility to travel and lead a “nomadic” lifestyle, hence the name.
 After the COVID-19 pandemic numerous jobs started to become increasingly “distant” and this trend only continues to grow.
 If we look at statistics from the ATTA’s 2021 Work & Wander: Meet Today’s Digital Nomads Report we can see that:

-36% freelance for multiple companies
+- 36% freelance for multiple companies

-On average digital nomads work for 46 hours per week
+- On average digital nomads work for 46 hours per week

-33% has their own business
+- 33% has their own business

-5% work as consultants for one specific company
+- 5% work as consultants for one specific company